Top 25 Hacking Movies in the World of “ALL TIME” 2025

 The movie surely comes around some hacking scenes as it advances.
 Ex – using a phone to teleport themselves from one place to another.
 Sounds like something crazy.
 Moreover, the film offered the viewers great work of technology and hacking.

-This movie was strangled around controversy, false claims, and lawsuits after release.
+This movie was strangled by controversy, false claims, and lawsuits after its release.
 The narrative follows Kevin Mitnick, the most well-known hacker, until his final arrest.

 In light of this, the elements of this story more closely resemble a Hollywood fantasy story than a made-up account of Mitnick’s arrest.
 The reviews for this hacking film are mixed, with some criticizing its inaccurate depiction of the profession and others praising its thrilling moments.